-Kasowitz Benson Torres LLP’s success, strength, and high quality legal work is a direct result of our coordinated legal services that recognize the individual contributions each of our attorneys and non-legal staff bring from their own backgrounds and experiences.
+Kasowitz Benson Torres LLP believes that a diverse and inclusive work environment is central to our mission to provide the quality of service our clients expect.
+The firm’s success, strength, and superior legal work is a direct result of our coordinated legal services that recognize the individual contributions each of our attorneys and business professionals bring from their own backgrounds and experiences.
 Our clients expect no less, and we are dedicated to continuing to encourage an environment in which a broadly diverse community will thrive.

-Recruiting, Professional Development and Pipeline Initiatives
+Recruiting and Pipeline Initiatives

 Awards and Recognitions